 Monitor ABM metrics such as account engagement (website visits, content downloads, email opens/clicks from target accounts), pipeline velocity for target accounts, deal size, win rates for target accounts, and overall ROI from ABM efforts.

-Make sure you review performance regularly.
+Review performance regularly.
 Analyze what's working and what's not.
 Are you targeting the right accounts?
 Is your messaging resonating?
 Are your channels effective?

-Lastly, be prepared to adjust your ICP, target account list, messaging, and tactics based on performance data and market feedback.
+Adjust your ICP, target account list, messaging, and tactics based on performance data and market feedback.

 Best practices for implementing an account targeting strategy